CPRE: Structure

-CPRE's national office is at 5–11, Lavington Street, Southwark, London.
+CPRE's national office is at 15–21 Provost Street, London, N1 7NH.
 It also has offices in the eight other regions of England.

 In addition there are CPRE branches in each of England's counties and groups in over 200 districts.
 All but two of the 43 CPRE branches are independent charities of their own.
 CPRE Durham and CPRE Northumberland are subsidiaries of national CPRE.
 Each CPRE branch has its own website.

 Publications

 Members receive a quarterly magazine entitled 'Countryside Voices', and can opt to receive 'Fieldwork' which contains details of campaigns around the UK.

 The CPRE promotes a large number of rural attractions such as gardens, houses and museums, by means of its annual Members' Guide.
 The 2012 Members Guide was supported by the National Farmers Union.

 In 2015, CPRE published the 'Warm and Green' report, which sheds new light on the scale of the energy problems and the solutions needed to tackle them.
 During the same year CPRE earned the Bankside Star by contributing significantly to the Together at Christmas gift collection campaign for the homeless, vulnerably housed and elderly people.